yashp2807/Testingmerge/Deployment_README.md

 # Introduction

-Innovaccer requires centralised schema management to manage its centralised data model to provide the following benefits for schema governance, code driven schema management and pre-defined data management.
+Innovaccer requires centralised schema management to manage its centralised data schema and data migration to provide the following benefits for schema governance, code driven schema management and pre-defined data management.

 * Database agnostic (Should support multiple databases such as Redshift, Greenplum and Postgres for simple implementations)
 * Schema as a code